 At the time of this election, Thomas D. O'Brien (1859-1935) had served on the court about fourteen months.
-He was appointed to the court on September 1, 1909, to replace

-Charles B. Elliot, who resigned to accept an appointment to be Associate Justice of the Supreme Court of the Philippine Islands.
-Under Article VI, §10, of the constitution, because he was appointed to fill a vacancy, he was required to stand in the November 1910 election, the first occurring more than thirty days after the vacancy.
+He was appointed to the court on September 1, 1909, to replace Charles B. Elliot, who resigned to accept an appointment to be Associate Justice of the Supreme Court of the Philippine Islands.
+Because he was appointed to fill a vacancy, O'Brien was required by Article VI, §10, of the constitution to stand in the November 1910 election, the first occurring more than thirty days after the vacancy.
+Thus he had only two months to compile a record to run on.
 He was outvoted by both Edwin Jaggard and David Simpson.
+He had served only sixteen months when he left office in January 1912.

-David Simpson (1860-1925) served as district court judge in Hennepin County from 1897 to January 1911, when he ascended to the court.
+David Simpson (1860-1925) served as district court judge in Hennepin County from 1897 to January 1911, when he was elected to the court.
 He did not complete his term.
 He served only one year, resigning effective January 1, 1912.
-Andrew Holt was appointed to succeed him.
-Holt ran in the November 1912 general election and won.
+Andrew Holt was appointed his successor, ran in the general election in November 1912 and won.

-Arthur Snow (1841-1915) served as a district court judge in Winona County from 1897 to his death in 1915.
+Arthur Snow served as a district court judge in Winona County from 1897 to his death in 1915.
+See "Arthur Snow (1841-1915)" (MLHP, 2010-12).